GUID mapping

 ]

-If you need to limit the find/replace to a specific TML file, you can instead put the rule within the additionalMapping section of the file:
+If you need to limit the Find/Replace action to a specific TML file, you can instead put the rule within the additionalMapping section of the file:

 {